vidit2605/Commonsense-Expert-Medical-KG/README.md

 ### To run the web application:
 1. Install nodejs
-2. Run the following commands in the src directory
+2. Run steps 3 and 4 in the src directory
-a. npm install
+3. npm install
-b. npm start
+4. npm start